aprillnorthcutt/ai-summarizer-azure/README.md

 ## 📄 License

-MIT – feel free to fork or adapt for your own DevOps learning.
+MIT License.
+You are free to adapt, extend, and integrate this work into your own delivery workflows.